[This article was last updated on November 7, 2017]

 On paper the gearing means you get 24 ratios, but in practice there is lots of overlap between ranges from the three chainrings.
 What matters isn't the number, but that the small ring gives you lower gears for easier hill-climbing.

 There are plenty of bikes costing under £300 at Halfords, and pick of the bunch is this Carrera Zelos.
-It's currently discounted to £220 from its nominal RRP of £275, so it's a good deal if you act quickly.
+It's usually £275, but it's worth keeping an eye on the price as it's often discounted to under £250.
 It features an aluminium frame built up with a 14-speed Shimano groupset and Tektro dual pivot brakes.

 If you've got champagne — or maybe prosecco — tastes but only a beer budget, there are bargains to be had in the secondhand market.

 Gumtree has a good guide to staying safe and not getting scammed or lumbered with a stolen bike, and eBay has a thorough guide to the intricacies of buying safely through its auction system.